EvZissel/Residual-Flow/README.md

 # extract feature activations from classification network
 python Residual_flow_prepare.py --dataset cifar10 --net_type resnet --gpu 0
 ```
-Note: For validation using adversarial samples (FGSM) run first 'ADV_Samples_FGSM.py' to generate the adversarial samples, then run the above commend with the additional flag `--validation_src FGSM`

 ### 2. Residual Flow training (optional)
 Place the pre-trained residual flow networks (ResNet, CIFAR-10) in `./output/` or train the networks using the following: